moq-wg/moq-transport/draft-lcurley-warp.md

 The client MUST send a ROLE parameter with one of the three values specified above.
 The server MUST close the connection if the ROLE parameter is missing, is not one of the three above-specified values, or it is different from what the server expects based on the application in question.

+# Track Request Parameters {#track-req-params}

+The Track Request Parameters identify properties of the track requested in either the PUBLISH REQUEST or SUSBCRIBE REQUEST control messages.
+Every parameter MUST appear at most once.
+The peers MUST close the connection if there are duplicates.
+The Parameter Value Length field indicates the length of the Parameter Value.

+### GROUP SEQUENCE Parameter

+The GROUP SEQUENCE parameter (key 0x00) identifies the group within the track to start delivering the objects.
+The publisher MUST start delivering the objects from the most recent group, when this parameter is omitted.

+### OBJECT SEQUENCE Parameter
+The OBJECT SEQUENCE parameter (key 0x01) identifies the object with the track to start delivering the media.
+The `GROUP SEQUENCE` parameter MUST be set to identify the group under which to start the media delivery.
+The publisher MUST start delivering from the beginning of the selected group when this parameter is omitted.

+### AUTHORIZATION INFO Parameter
+AUTHORIZATION INFO parameter (key 0x02) identifies track's authorization information.
+This parameter is populated for cases where the authorization is required at the track level.

 # Containers
 The container format describes how the underlying codec bitstream is encoded.